 No one knows your body better than you do.
 Since puberty, you’ve learned to recognize the typical changes your body goes through and certain health issues you might face as a woman.

 Like many of us as you get older, your schedule may become busier and often your health gets put on the backburner, which makes it easier to miss when something isn’t quite right.

 While you may be familiar with the signs of breast cancer, you might not be as familiar with another female cancer: uterine (endometrial) cancer.

 Uterine cancer is a type of cancer that affects the lining of the uterus and occurs when cancer cells in the uterus start to grow out of control.
 According to the Centers for Disease Control and Prevention, uterine cancer is the most common gynecologic cancer, with nearly 65,000 women expected to be diagnosed in the United States this year.

 All women are at risk for uterine cancer and risk goes up with age.
 Sometimes women with uterine cancer have no symptoms at all, but for about 90% of women there’s one common symptom that shouldn’t be ignored: abnormal bleeding.

-“Bleeding after menopause (or abnormal bleeding prior to menopause) is the most common symptom of uterine or endometrial cancer,” said Robin Lacour, MD, a gynecologic and surgical oncologist with Banner MD Anderson Cancer Center at McKee Medical Center in Colorado.
+“Bleeding after menopause (or abnormal bleeding prior to menopause) is the most common symptom of uterine or endometrial cancer,” said Robin Lacour, MD, a gynecologic and surgical oncologist with Banner MD Anderson Cancer Center at Banner McKee Medical Center in Loveland, CO.
 “It is distinctly abnormal.”